DAMIS(Drug and Alcohol Monitoring and Information System)

 - Contaminated drugs available in Northern Ireland

-lead partners: the Department for Health and Social Services and Public Safety, the Department of Justice and the Police Service of Northern Ireland.
+Lead partners: the Department of Health, the Department of Justice and the Police Service of Northern Ireland.

 The information which DAMIS receives usually comes from local drug and alcohol support organisations, or from people who misuse or have misused substances themselves.
 These people may have contact with a wide range of individuals who misuse substances and are in an ideal position to tell us what is happening in their local area as soon as it happens.
 While DAMIS can be used to alert people to emerging risks around alcohol as well as drugs, so far, all DAMIS alerts have focussed on drugs.